MicrosoftDocs/Viva/Viva/connections/create-dashboard.md

 5. Select the type of card you want to add from the Dashboard card toolbox and then follow the steps below to set up each type of card.
 As you’re building the Dashboard, you can preview its appearance in mobile, desktop, and tablet for different audiences.

-Here are the built-in cards available now:
+**Here are the built-in cards available now:**

-   [Web link](#add-a-web-link-card): Add an internal or external link
+  - [Web link](#add-a-web-link-card): Add an internal or external link

-   [Assigned tasks](#add-the-assigned-tasks-card): Automatically display information to users about their assigned tasks.
+  - [Assigned tasks](#add-the-assigned-tasks-card): Automatically display information to users about their assigned tasks.

-   [Teams app](#add-a-teams-app-card): Use an existing Teams app or bot
+  - [Teams app](#add-a-teams-app-card): Use an existing Teams app or bot

-   [Adaptive Card Extensions](#design-your-own-card-with-a-quick-view): Also known as ACEs, can be fully customized using JSON
+  - [Design your own using Adaptive Card Extensions](#design-your-own-card-with-a-quick-view): Also known as ACEs, can be fully customized using JSON

 6. When you're done adding cards and targeting audiences, and you’re satisfied with how the Dashboard looks in preview, select **Publish** at the top-right of your Dashboard to make it available for use on your home site, in Teams, and in Teams mobile app.
 The view will default to Desktop view after you’ve published the Dashboard.